 The project consists of the design, construction and operation of the first phase of a 3.0-megawatt alternating current (MWAC) energy storage system to be constructed on vacant and undeveloped land.
 The first phase of the facility is expected to store and deliver up to 1,796 megawatt-hours (MWh) of energy a year, mainly for frequency control purposes.
 The project will provide resource adequacy benefits, which will be purchased by SCE pursuant to a to a 9.5-year energy storage resource adequacy agreement (ESRA).

-The purpose of the project is to increase the energy storage capacity of the California grid, which will allow the system operator to reduce the use of ramp-up/ramp-down fossil-fuel power generating plants in the grid and manage it more efficiently.
-The Project will also help integrate electricity generated by intermittent renewable energy sources, such as solar and wind, and will support a more efficient and reliable power grid by minimizing power disruptions and reducing energy losses resulting from mismatches in supply and demand.
+The project will increase the energy storage capacity of the California grid, which will allow the system operator to reduce the use of ramp-up/ramp-down fossil-fuel power plants and manage the grid more efficiently.
+The project is expected to store and deliver up to 1,796 megawatt-hours (MWh) of energy a year, which would displace approximately 819 metric tons/year of CO2.
+The project will also help integrate electricity generated by intermittent renewable energy sources, such as solar and wind, and support a more reliable power grid, by minimizing power disruptions and reducing energy losses resulting from mismatches in supply and demand.